NA-MIC/ProjectWeek/PW32_2019_London_Canada/Projects/bullseye/README.md

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
 Created simple data flow diagram for the first module.
 Next is to sketchup module design and implement in Slicer.

+### Notes
+Fully constraining the optical tracker when performing surface registration from the optical image to the model is important.
+Some issues with the shape of the tracker were discussed incuding the need for at least two clear faces to be visible when taking the optical images.
+Sharp angles subtended between the faces are important for constraining, however, with sharp edges and a single fixed scan it is difficult to image both faces clearly.

 # Illustrations

 <!--Add pictures and links to videos that demonstrate what has been accomplished.-->